phoniks2k/pxlya/README.md

 After=network.target mysql.service redis.service
 ```

+## Hourly Event

+Hourly event is an MMORPG style event that launches once in two hours where users have to fight against a growing void that starts at a random position at the main canvas.
+If they complete it successfully, the whole canvas will have half cooldown for a few minutes.

 ## Backups and Historical View

 PixelPlanet includes a backup script that creates full canvas backups daily in the form of PNG tile files and incremential backups all 15min (or whatever you define) that saves PNG tiles with just the differences since the last full daily backup.

 It requires a [second running redis instance](https://www.digitalocean.com/community/questions/multiple-redis-instances-on-ubuntu-16-04).

-The backup script gets built when building pixelplanet and also gets copied to dist/ directory.
+The backup script gets built when building pixelplanet and also gets copied to `dist/` directory.
 You can run it with:

 ```
 node backup.js REDIS_URL_CANVAS REDIS_URL_BACKUP BACKUP_DIRECTORY [INTERVAL] [COMMAND]